zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-hosting-service.md

 <!-- TODO:  FAQ Format is ###Link, ***title***, Description, Solution, 3 Asterisks -->

+<a name="frequently-asked-questions-content-unbundler-throws-aggregate-exception"></a>
+### Content Unbundler throws aggregate exception

+***Content Unbundler throws an Aggregate Exception during build.***

+This usually happens when the build output generated by content unbundler is different from expected format.
+The solution is as follows.

+1. Verify build output directory is called **bin**
+1. Verify you can point IIS to **bin** directory and load extension

+For more information, see [portalfx-extensions-hosting-service-overview.md#prerequisites-for-onboarding-hosting-service](portalfx-extensions-hosting-service-overview.md#prerequisites-for-onboarding-hosting-service).

+* * *

+<a name="frequently-asked-questions-finding-old-ux-after-deployment"></a>
+### Finding old UX After Deployment

+***Some customers of my extension are finding the old UX even after deploying the latest package.
+Is there a bug in hosting service ?***

+No this is not a bug.
+All clients will not get the new version as soon as it gets deployed.
+The new version is only served when the customer refreshes the portal.
+We have seen customers that keep the portal open for long periods of time.
+In such scenarios, when customer loads the extension they are going to get the old version that has been cached.
+We have seen scenarios where customers did not refresh the portal for 2 weeks.

+* * *

+<a name="frequently-asked-questions-friendly-name-support"></a>
+### Friendly name support

+***When will support for friendly names become available ?***

+Azure support for friendly names became available in SDK release 5.0.302.834.

+* * *

+<a name="frequently-asked-questions-how-extensions-are-served"></a>
+### How extensions are served

+***How does hosting service serve my extension?***

+The runtime component of the hosting service is hosted inside an Azure Cloud Service.
+When an extension onboards, a publicly accessible endpoint is provided by the extension developer which will contain the contents that the hosting service should serve.
+For the hosting service to pick them up, it will look for a file called `config.json` that has a specific schema described below.

+The hosting service will upload the config file, look into it to figure out which zip files it needs to download.
+There can be multiple versions of the extension referenced in `config.json`.
+The hosting service will upload them and unpack them on the local disk.
+After it has successfully uploaded and expanded all versions of the extension referenced in `config.json`, it will write `config.json` to disk.

+For performance reasons, once a version is uploaded, it will not be uploaded again.

+* * *

 <a name="frequently-asked-questions-output-zip-file-incorrectly-named"></a>
 ### Output zip file incorrectly named